mrz1836/codepipeline-to-github/README.md

 **NOTE:** Requires an existing S3 bucket for artifacts and sam-cli deployments (located in the [Makefile](Makefile))

 The `Github token` is stored encrypted for use in Lambda (decrypted at runtime via [KMS](https://aws.amazon.com/kms/).
-To be able to decrypt the `token` at runtime, the Lambda function will need permission to access the KMS Key with the KeyID specified in SSM: `/<stage>/global/kms_key_id`

 **1)** Add your Github personal access token _(Only once per stage)_
 ```shell script